 An unwanted or unexpected cyber security event, or a series of such events, that have a significant probability of compromising business operations.

-A cyber firefighter, rapidly addressing security incidents and threats within an organisation.
-In your role as a first responder, you will be using a host of forensics tools to find the root cause of a problem, limit the damage and significantly reduce the likelihood of it occurring again.
+A cyber security expert with the skills to rapidly address security incidents and threats within an organisation.
+In the role of a first responder, a CSIR uses a host of forensics tools to find the root cause of a problem, limit the damage and significantly reduce the likelihood of it occurring again.

-Is the use of the internet or other electronic means to stalk or harass an individual, group, or organisation.
+The use of the internet or other electronic means to stalk or harass an individual, group or organisation.

-Cyber supply chain includes the design, manufacture, delivery, deployment, support and decommissioning of equipment or services that are utilised within an organisation's cyber ecosystem.
+The design, manufacture, delivery, deployment, support and decommissioning of computer equipment or services that are utilised within an organisation.